England is now subject to National lockdown: Stay at Home restrictions. You must stay at home.

 Your child’s school will work with you to help your child access their remote learning system.

+If you have already talked about this with your child’s doctors and they have confirmed your child is still considered clinically extremely vulnerable, your child should follow this shielding advice.
 If you are unsure if your child is clinically extremely vulnerable, please check with your GP, consultant or health professional.

 The Wessex Healthier Together website has useful information for parents if you are worried that your child has coronavirus or another illness and you are not sure what to do.

 You must get a test if you or anyone in your household has:

 Find out more information about how to self-isolate, what you can and can’t do and what local support is available in our protect Portsmouth self-isolation guide.

 You can find the latest NHS information and advice on the NHS website.